Prophylaxis (chess)

 In chess, prophylaxis consists of a move or series of moves done by a player to prevent their opponent from taking some action.
 Such preventive moves, or prophylactic moves, aim not only to improve one's position but also to restrict the opponent in improving their own.

 Many standard and widespread opening moves can be considered prophylactic.
-One common prophylactic idea is the advance of the near a castled king, which can be done to provide luft and/or to prevent a pin; another is to transfer one's king to the b-file after castling queenside so as to protect an unmoved a-pawn, among other purposes.
+One common prophylactic idea is the advance of the near a castled king, which can be done to provide a luft and/or to prevent a pin, such as playing a6 or h6.
+Another is to transfer one's king to the b-file after castling queenside so as to protect an unmoved a-pawn, among other purposes, namely Kb1/Kb8.